Is Recycled Reads a book store or a Library branch?

 Recycled Reads sells gift certificates starting at $5 and going up to $50.
 With most hardcover books priced at $2, paperback books at $1 and children's books at fifty-cents, a gift certificate to Recycled Reads goes a long way.
 Our gift certificates can be used to purchase anything for sale in the store and they never expire!

 We have found that teachers and literary-minded nonprofit organizations really benefit from Recycled Reads Gift Certificates.
 When building a classroom library or collecting media with a specific mission in mind, a gift certificate to Recycled Reads allows a teacher or organization to choose what works for them and we recycle the rest!

 Wouldn't you make more money for the Austin Public Library if you charged more?

 Recycled Reads receives such a high volume of books and media that they must be priced to move.
 This keeps our shelves stocked fresh with new-to-you books and media.

 Do you sell any rare or collectible items?

 In the store, you can find our collectibles in our Collectibles section, marked with bookmarks starting at $5.
-Our Alibris storefront is always open and carries many academic, art and genealogical texts, as well as antique books, some dating back to the 1700s.
+Items include academic, art and genealogical texts, as well as antique books, some dating back to the 1700s.
 As a rule, we price collectibles at least 20% below market value so you know you are getting a good deal and supporting the Library at the same time.